 Test this by echoing your variable:

-You can now copy and paste the remainder of these commands without replacing the site name, as they use the
+You can now copy and paste the remainder of these commands without replacing the site name because they use the

-Run the code below to get the connection information for the Dev environment:
+Run the command below to get the connection information for the Dev environment:

 terminus connection:info $TERMINUS_SITE.dev